Dejoyag782/Installer-Package-Compiler/README.md

 # InstallerPackageCompiler
-A python program that creates a installer of a laravel project encased in a zip file.
+A python program that creates an installer of a laravel project encased in a zip file.
 It checks for missing basic requirements in order for a laravel application to function in windows such as XAMPP, Composer, &amp; 7zip.

 In order to execute you must first install python